aerospike/aerospike-client-c/pkg/README.md

   This installer is used for developers when compiling/linking their applications with the libaerospike static or dynamic shared library.

+* aerospike-client-c-libevent-<version>

+  Aerospike C client library installer for synchronous and asynchronous functionality implemented with the libevent framework.  libevent must be installed separately on your machine.

+* aerospike-client-c-libevent-devel-<version>

+  Aerospike C client library and header file installer for synchronous and asynchronous functionality implemented with the libevent framework.  libevent must be installed separately on your machine.
+  This installer is used for developers when compiling/linking their applications with the libaerospike static or dynamic shared library.

 * benchmarks

   C client read/write benchmarks.